thefranciscook/jekyll-now/_posts/2018-01-01-2018-Super-Delivery.md

 - Experience in working with early-stage startups
 - Being a partner for the founder, to have someone to bounce ideas off
-- Familiarity with the tech involved (VR, AI) as an enigneer
+- Familiarity with the tech involved (VR, AI) as an engineer
-- Rapid prototyping/experimentation mentality from my service design experience
+- Rapid prototyping / experimentation mentality from my service design experience
 - Organizing offsites and workshops for the team to develop a shared vision

 💙 I loved the constant, rapid move from strategy to implementation and back.
 It was empowering to reconnect with my inner geek.